-FINE2028.
+FINE 2028.
 Vision in crisis (6 credits) (This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
 In art, as in other fields of knowledge, the late 19th century and the early 20th century was a time when pre-existing assumptions were challenged in a radical way.
 To certain artists in Europe, for instance, illusionistic realism or the conventions of perspective no longer seemed adequate tools for representing the world and our experience of it.
 Amongst the factors provoking this crisis of vision was an increasing awareness of other cultures and their differing modes of visual representation, and many non-Western artists shared with their Western counterparts this new sense of the relativity of cultural knowledge, although they tended to respond to it in different ways.
+Vision in Crisis will examine this moment of great artistic change, focusing primarily on European examples, with Chinese art being taken as the main non-Western case for study.
+Artists whose work may be discussed in depth include Van Gogh, Gauguin, Cézanne, Picasso and Matisse.
 Assessment: 100% coursework.

 FINE2029.
 Modernity and its discontents (6 credits) (This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
 Although certain 20th century artists can be taken as celebrating the modern, many artists offered instead a critical engagement with the newly-emerging forms of experience they were encountering, or sought various forms of escape from them.
 While the response of European artists to the modern condition is most well known, artists from other parts of the world were equally engaged with the task of creating an art adequate to the new environment in which they found themselves.
+Both will be considered in this course, which will focus primarily on European art of the first half of the 20th century.
+Chinese art will provide the main non-Western case for study.
+Abstract art, Futurism, Expressionism, Dada and Surrealism may all be considered.
 Assessment: 100% coursework.
-Prerequisite: FINE1001 or FINE1004 or FINE1006.